OKF-KB in Practice: HW Debugging Workflow

 Confidence: high — source code proof + measurements validate.

-Week 2: Knowledge Consolidation (Promotion to Concepts)
+Week 2: Skill-Assisted Consolidation

 # Create concept consolidating all findings